Source: Vehicle automation adapted from Eno Center for Transportation.

 The level of automation for vehicles has been subject to a categorization ranging from level 0 (no automation) to level 5 (full automation).
 This classification can also be applied to terminals and distribution centers.

 - Level 0 (no automation).
 Vehicles and equipment are manually operated, which represents standard mechanical operations.
 Even if a vehicle or equipment can be set on automatic (e.g. fixed speed cruise control), it cannot adapt without assistance to changing conditions.

 - Level 3 (conditional).
-This level of automation is getting close to truly autonomous vehicles since most of the driving is automated and the operator ready to take control under request and more complex circumstances.
+This level of automation is getting close to truly autonomous vehicles since most of the driving is automated, and the operator is ready to take control under request and more complex circumstances.
 The vehicle is actively monitoring the environment with various sensors.
 This form of automation is subject to risks since the operator has the illusion that the vehicle is autonomous while it is so only under specific circumstances.
-For terminals and distribution centers, conditional automation is often the norm since the equipment (such as cranes and horizontal movements) operates under well-defined circumstances that are less likely to be disrupted by unforeseen events, but operators must be ready to handle exceptions.
+For terminals and distribution centers, conditional automation is often the norm since the equipment (such as cranes and horizontal movements) operates under well-defined circumstances that are less likely to be disrupted by unforeseen events.
+However, operators must be ready to handle exceptions.
 This form of automation also involves automated gates and access to facilities where vehicles and users can enter and exit if they meet defined criteria (e.g. electronic bill of lading).

 - Level 5 (full).
 A completely autonomous vehicle able to operate in all possible environments without intervention, with the vehicle remotely controllable.
 Users simply need to provide origin and destination information.
-On the terminal side, this would represent a completely autonomous terminal able to dynamically respond to demand from users to access cargo that will be loaded or unload from conveyances such as ships, trains or trucks.
+On the terminal side, this would represent a completely autonomous terminal able to dynamically respond to demand from users to access cargo that will be loaded or unloaded from conveyances such as ships, trains, or trucks.
 These conveyances could be automated as well.